Wednesday, March 5, 2014

 (h) That being enlightened by God, we should in the same way give that light to others.

-(6) An amplification of the former sentence, in which he compares his afflictions to a daily death, and the power of the Spirit of God in Christ to life, who oppresses that death.
+(6) An amplification of the former sentence, in which he compares his afflictions to a daily death, and the power of the Spirit of God in Christ to life, who oppresses that death.4:11 For we which k live are alway delivered unto death for Jesus sake, that the life also of Jesus might be made manifest in our l mortal flesh.

 (i) So Paul calls that miserable estate and condition that the faithful, but especially the minsters, are in.

-(k) Who live that life, that is, by the Spirit of Christ, among so many and so great miseries.
+(k) Who live that life, that is, by the Spirit of Christ, among so many and so great miseries.4:12 7 So then death worketh in us, but life in you.

 (l) Subject to that miserable condition.

-(8) He declares the former sentence, showing that he and his associates die in a way to purchase life for others, but yet nonetheless they are partakers of the same life with them: because they themselves do first believe that which they offer to others to believe, that is, that they also will be saved together with them in Christ.
+(8) He declares the former sentence, showing that he and his associates die in a way to purchase life for others, but yet nonetheless they are partakers of the same life with them: because they themselves do first believe that which they offer to others to believe, that is, that they also will be saved together with them in Christ.4:15 9 For all things [are] for your sakes, n that the abundant grace might through the thanksgiving of many redound to the glory of God.

 (m) The same faith, by the inspiration of the same Spirit.

-(9) He shows how this constancy is preserved in them, that is, because they are doing it for Gods glory, and the salvation of the churches committed to them.
+(9) He shows how this constancy is preserved in them, that is, because they are doing it for Gods glory, and the salvation of the churches committed to them.4:16 For which cause we faint not; 10 but though our outward man perish, yet the inward [man] is o renewed day by day.

 (n) When it will please God to deliver me, and restore me to you, that exceeding benefit which will be poured upon me will in like sort result to the glory of God, by the thanksgiving of many.